jegxapp/Oracle-FizzBuzz/README.md

 # Oracle-FizzBuzz
-FizzBuzz algorithm implementation in Oracle SQL
+FizzBuzz test sovled in in Oracle SQL